 Reach Out to Your Instructor

-You might feel like you’re on your own during online courses, but remember that there’s a living, breathing instructor on the other side of the computer.
+You might feel like you’re on your own during online courses Many find it an important aspect for differentiating between online college vs traditional college, but remember that there’s a living, breathing instructor on the other side of the computer.
 Reach out to your instructor if you have a question or need clarification on the material.
 If you have a strong grasp on the class material, this will keep you from putting off assignments and readings.

 Reward yourself with breaks